 1️.
 Define Investment Goals – Are you investing for rental income, resale, off-plan property REITs, or land appreciation?

-5. Make the Purchase & Register the Property – Ensure proper documentation at the lands registry.
+5. Make the Purchase & Register the Property – Ensure proper documentation at the land registry.

 6️.
 Property Management & Scaling – Hire a property manager for rentals and expand investments over time.